haothitran/etheirys/docs/relics/zodiac-weapons.md

 !!! note ""
     Some items will not be available to purchase at Merchant NPCs until you have reached certain stages.

+- 424,000+ gil:
-- 424,000 gil to purchase required items from Merchant NPCs.
+    - To purchase required items from Merchant NPCs.
-- Even more gil:
     - For teleport fees.
-    - For materia unless you have a substantial amount of Materia I, II, III, and IV.
+    - For materia, unless you have a substantial amount of Materia I, II, III, and IV.
     - *(If you cannot craft)* For purchasing crafted items from the Market Board.
+- 80,000 Grand Company Seals:
+    - 80,000 for Bombard Core (20,000 each x4)
-- 1850 *(or 2975)* Allagan Tomestones of Poetics:
+- 1850—2975 Allagan Tomestones of Poetics:
     - 15 for Radz-At-Han Quenching Oil (x1)
     - 60 for Thavnairian Mist (20 each x3)
     - 900 for Trials of the Braves books (100 each x9)
     - 75 for Superior Enchanted Ink (25 each x3)
     - 800 for Sacred Spring Water (200 each x4)
     - *(Optional)* 1125 for Mysterious Maps (75 each x15) — Used for acquiring Alexandrite.
 However, this is an optional cost because there are other methods for acquiring Alexandrite.
-These other methods are time-gated.
+Unfortunately, these other methods are time-gated.
-- 80,000 Grand Company Seals for Bombard Core (20,000 each x4)

 ## 1. Base Relic